vighneshiyer/vighneshiyer.com/content/research/philosophy/03-what_is_computer_architecture.md

   - Jim Keller: Tenstorrent talk
   - At 25:30: what made computers fast?
 Transistor count, pipelining, frequency, parallelism, OoO execution, vector units, multi processors, data prefetch, branch prediction, ...
   - The point is computer architecture is about the tradeoffs therein.
 Furthermore, parallelism extraction is the major thing from the architecture perspective, with the other 'fast' things coming from other areas.

+- Background on what is comp arch
+- Isca hpca micro have drifted away
+  - The multiple tracks
+  - No one knows what the papers are about, best papers have nothing in common, prevalence if the hallway track, compare with isca of 10 years ago
+  - Also many people are publishing in comp arch because they can't publish in their field, conferences have become a big tent and in doing so there are huge silos everywhere
+  - Also some people have began to claim that computer architecture is everything or the vice versa, I want to put a stake in the ground and defend a principled notion of computer architecture
+  - Call out fhe, quantum, as particularly egregious, instead of putting the algorithms first they try to shoehorn in the architecture
+  - Papers with code methodology has become prevalent exacerbating the situation
+  - Abuse of asplos as a dumping ground for random things all over the place, going very far away from the purpose of the conference which was pl and os research that is architecture related
+  - Security opportunists, propagandists, call them out, activists, also not related to architecture (but much better than others), enclaves and PMP are relevant
+  - Modeling monkeys, calibration quibbling, no true understanding
+- What is computer architecture?
+  - The essence of hardware acceleration
+  - Some discussion of non von Neumann architecture is good but this extreme PIM track stuff has got to go, what are people learning here?
+What is the point of an academic conference in the first place?